astra12jpg/ANN/README.md

 *********************************************************************************
                          SHORT DESCRIPTION

- This is an artificial neural network program for classification tasks and it is based on stochastic gradient and error back propagation algorithms.
+ This is an artificial neural network program for classification tasks and it is based on gradient descent and error back propagation algorithms.
 This program is also a proposal to overcome the problem of the local minimum.
 Namely, by monitoring the loss function, the local minimum is determined after which the percentage of successfully reproduced samples is checked.
 If it is >95% on both sets (training and validation), the global maximum has been reached.
 Otherwise, a small offset is